hlinkavl/data-warehouse-project/README.md

 # Data Analysis 💡

-A follow‑up project focused on EDA, advanced analysis & full customer report can be found [here](followup-analysis).
+A follow‑up project focused on EDA, advanced analysis & full customer report scripts can be found [here](followup-analysis).